MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: EXPERIMENTS

 \subsection{Real-Robot Experiments}

-To further validate our approach in the physical world (Q4), we deploy the \textbf{Robotiq 3-Finger} hand mounted on a Franka Panda arm.
+To further validate MachaGrasp in the physical world (Q4), we deploy the \textbf{Robotiq 3-Finger} hand mounted on a Franka Panda arm.
 Object point clouds are captured using three Intel RealSense D435 cameras placed around the workspace.
-For each test object, wrist poses are predicted by 6-DoF GraspNet and mapped to the hand-specific wrist frame, after which our model (fine-tuned on the Robotiq 3F in Sec.~\ref{sec:exp-fewshot}) predicts the articulation.
+For each test object, wrist poses are predicted by 6-DoF GraspNet and mapped to the hand-specific wrist frame, after which MachaGrasp (fine-tuned on the Robotiq 3F in Sec.~\ref{sec:exp-fewshot}) predicts the articulation.
 The wrist pose and articulation are then executed to determine grasp validity.

 We evaluate grasp performance on a set of \textbf{10 previously unseen objects}, with 10 grasp attempts per object.
 Candidate poses are filtered based on Robotiq 3-Finger DoF constraints and physical feasibility (e.g., table collisions).
 Example predicted grasps on the test objects are illustrated in Fig.~\ref{fig:real_exp}.
-The system achieves a grasp success rate of \textbf{87\%}, demonstrating that our method transfers effectively from simulation to the real world.
+The system achieves a grasp success rate of \textbf{87\%}, demonstrating that MachaGrasp transfers effectively from simulation to the real world.